 Koalas can be seen along the Great Ocean Road and on Phillip Island in Victoria.
 Magnetic Island is a great place to see some koalas, as they even have a koala sanctuary, and the eucalyptus trees are quite low.

 Is it a duck?
-Is it a beaver?
-Is it an otter?
+No it a beaver?
+Maybe an otter?
 No, it’s a platypus.
-One of the most peculiar animals to ever exist due to its strange characteristics The platypus can be spotted in the Mackay Region at Eungella National Park; Yungaburra in the Atherton Tableland near Cairns; and the Warrawee Forest Reserve near Latrobe in Tasmania.
-Be sure to stay nice and quiet when on the lookout, as they are very shy animals.
+One of the most unusual animals is the platypus keep your eye out at Yungaburra in the Atherton Tableland near Cairns; and the Warrawee Forest Reserve near Latrobe in Tasmania.

 Australia is home to 6 out of 7 sea turtle species.
 Over the past 100 million years, or since the time of the dinosaurs, turtles have been a part of the oceans.
 Even though turtles spend the majority of their time underwater, you might see them surface every 20 minutes or so to get air.
 Visit the Great Barrier Reef in Tropical North Queensland if you want to see a sea turtle.
 The Ningaloo Coast in Exmouth’s Cape Range National Park, 1,200 kilometres north of Perth, is another location great for spotting sea turtles.